AnupBhat30/SaasBoomi-HackStreet/README.md

 5. Navigate to the **Insights** tab to view your personalized feedback, including simple swaps, heritage alternatives, and modern health tips based on what you ate.

 ---
+### ⚠️ Known Limitations & Risks
+As this is a hackathon project, there are several limitations to be aware of:
+Medical Disclaimer: The AI-generated advice is for informational purposes only and is not a substitute for professional medical or dietetic consultation.
+Users should consult a healthcare provider before making significant dietary changes.
+Nutritional Accuracy: While based on public data, nutritional values are estimates.
+Actual values can vary based on ingredients, preparation methods, and portion sizes.
+Data Bias: The food_data.json is derived from public forums and may not be fully representative of all regional Indian cuisines or dietary patterns.
+AI Hallucinations: Although we use structured prompting and data validation, the LLM may occasionally generate incorrect or nonsensical information.
+Scalability: The current proof-of-concept uses local JSON files for storing user profiles and meal logs.
+A production version would require a robust, scalable database solution.

 ## 🤝 Contribution Guidelines